CoNET-project/seguro-docs/development-process.md

 ### Continuous Integration Pipeline

-The CI pipeline will run on your branch when it is pushed, or a when a pull request has been opened.
+The CI pipeline will run on your branch when it is pushed, or when a pull request has been opened.

 The current status of the pipeline can be viewed in the GitHub "actions" pane, or in the pull request itself: